martinGM05/client-launchx/README.md

 - [Axios](https://www.npmjs.com/package/axios)
 - [Boostrap](https://getbootstrap.com/)

-If you want to download the project don't forget to run **`npm i`** to install the necessary dependencies If you want to run the project, just run **`npm run serve`**
+If you want to download the project don't forget to run **`npm i`** to install the necessary dependencies.
+If you want to run the project, just run **`npm run serve`**

 ## The logic distribution of this api is like this